alexsanderp/hurb-airbyte-local/README.md

 Now create a new destination with the connector parameters.

-Create a pipeline using any source and the new registered destination to test :)
+Create a pipeline using your source or destination to test :)